Rapid GPU-Assisted Search and Parameterization-Based Refinement and Continuation of Connections between Tori in Periodically Perturbed Planar Circular Restricted 3-Body Problems: Rapid GPU-Assisted Search for Manifold Intersections

 where $i=0, \dots, N_{1}-1$; $j=0, \dots, N_{2}-1$; $k=1, \dots, M_{1}-1$; and $\ell = 1, \dots, M_{2}-1$ (again consider the indices $i$ and $j$ to be modulo $N_{1}$ and $N_{2}$, respectively).

-For notational convenience, we also use $Q^{u}_{ik}$ and $Q^{s}_{j\ell}$ to refer to the quadrilaterals formed by the vertices contained therein.
-As described earlier, we consider each $Q^{u}_{ik}$ and $Q^{s}_{j\ell}$ to be comprised of two triangles, defined by vertex sets
+For notational convenience, we also use $Q^{u}_{ik}$ and $Q^{s}_{j\ell}$ to refer to the quads formed by the vertices contained therein.
+As described earlier, we consider each $Q^{u}_{ik}$ and $Q^{s}_{j\ell}$ to be comprised of two triangles, which we will define by vertex sets